Science and technology in China: Specific areas of R&D

 Value in dollars of high tech exports by country in 2009.
 The value of Chinese high tech exports was more than twice that of any other nation.

 The 13th Five-Year Plan for the National Economy and Social Development (2016–2020) will initiate the key Scientific and Technological Innovation 2030 Project in the following key areas: aero-engines and gas turbines; a deep sea station; quantum communication and quantum computers; brain sciences and brain research.
 The project also encompasses nine other sub-projects, including an innovative seed industry, smart grid, space-terrestrial information network, intelligent manufacturing and robots.

 Agriculture

 There is a lack of arable land and water which means only new technology can increase the output of Chinese agriculture.
 Chinese Communist Party former general secretary Jiang Zemin has therefore called for a "new revolution in agricultural science and technology."
 Restrictions and regulations concerning genetically modified foods have been introduced or proposed after widespread public concern.
 China has been buying millions of foreign breeder animals as well as large amount of foreign semen and livestock embryos in order to rapidly improve the genetics of Chinese livestock.
 More advanced agricultural methods such as increasing use of pesticides has contributed to concerns regarding the Food safety in China.
+China also hosts significant international research in agroforestry and ecological agriculture.